When Will the Baby Formula Shortage End?

 She also indicated hearings will be held "to find answers into how this happened and how we can prevent it from ever happening again."

-Speaker of the House Nancy Pelosi told reporters on May 17 that there "might be a need for indictment[s]" in the wake of the FDA investigation into Abbot Nutrition, but did not specify who might be charged.
+Speaker of the House Nancy Pelosi told reporters on May 17 that there "might be a need for indictment[s]" in the wake of the FDA investigation into Abbot Nutrition, but didn't specify who might be charged.

 "The baby formula emergency also serves as a critical reminder of the urgent need to invest in strengthening our supply chains," Pelosi added.